Rising North American plane demand boosts leasing market: BOC Aviation

 SINGAPORE (Reuters) - A pick-up in North America’s aviation market is providing a boost for the leasing industry as demand from Southeast Asian airlines starts to slow, according to the head of BOC Aviation, Asia’s second-biggest aircraft lessor.

-“Now, what we are particularly seeing is the growth rate has picked up in North America,” Robert Martin, chief executive and managing director of the fully-owned leasing subsidiary of Bank of China Ltd, told Reuters in an interview.
+“Now, what we are particularly seeing is the growth rate has picked up in North America,” Robert Martin, chief executive and managing director of the fully-owned leasing subsidiary of Bank of China Ltd (601988.SS), told Reuters in an interview.

 “Now that the airlines have consolidated there, they are going to be very profitable,” said Martin, an industry veteran of more than 25 years, who has overseen Singapore-based BOC Aviation’s rise to become the world’s fifth largest lessor by fleet value after joining the company in 1998.